fredzannarbor/fredzannarbor/_posts/2020-09-07-Jekyll-smart-resume.md

 You should be sparing in creating these "front matter" key/value pairs: just the bare minimum of metadata that you will need for template logic.
 Unstructured content follows the second set of dashes.

-## Using Liquid templating language
+# The Liquid templating language

 Now we create the "smart" part of the "smart resume."
 We need some logic to pick out only the accomplishments that are relevant to the goal of the resume.
 Jekyll uses the Liquid templating language which can do simple conditional logic and control operations inside HTML pages.